Omni's EBITDA calculator is a tool that helps you calculate earnings before interest, taxes, depreciation, and amortization.

 Want to know more?
 Keep reading!
 In this article, you will get to know the EBITDA definition and also find the answer to questions: how to calculate EBITDA and what is EBITDA multiple?

-EBITDA is made to measure the operating profit of given company before deduction of interest, taxes and, as we have already written above, deprecation and amortization.
-EBITDA, similarly to EBIT, is an indicator which makes it possible to rate the real capabilities of companies and also to compare them, even if they operate in different tax system or have different financial strategies.
+EBITDA is made to measure the operating profit of a given company before deduction of interest, taxes, and, as we have already written above, deprecation and amortization.
+EBITDA, similarly to EBIT, is an indicator that makes it possible to rate the real capabilities of companies and also compare them, even if they operate in different tax systems or have different financial strategies.